gin66/FastAccelStepper/README.md

 General behaviour:
 * The desired end position to move to is set by calls to moveTo() and move()
-* The desired end position is in case of moveTo() as absolute value given#
+* The desired end position is in case of moveTo() given as absolute position
 * For move() the delta is added to the latest desired end position
 * The stepper tries to reach the given desired end position as fast as possible with adherence to acceleration/deceleration
 * If the stepper is e.g. running towards position 1000 and moveTo(0) is called at position 500, then the stepper will